 The possibilities really are endless when it comes to virtual teambuilding.
 You could separate attendees into breakout rooms and run a hosted virtual murder mystery, pub quiz, or even a cookery class!
 Check out our piece on virtual teambuilding ideas or the Virtual Experiences Marketplace for more inspiration.

 Teambuilding is a fantastic way to allow your delegates to have a bit of a break, have some fun, chat with each other and enjoy a unique experience, all whilst still being at your event.
 It's a win-win!

 Gamify the experience

 Keeping attendees engaged is the golden goal for virtual event planners.
 The key is adding a unique element to your event that piques the attention of your attendees and gets them involved.
-Similar to teambuilding in that it's a tool used for getting delegates involved, gamification at virtual events is about creating a fun experience for your attendees whilst creating strong brand awareness and positioning.
+Gamification at virtual events is about creating a fun experience for your attendees whilst creating strong brand awareness and positioning.